CynthiaMKroeger/nonparametric/README.md

 Cynthia M Kroeger
 6/7/2019

 This repository contains supporting materials for the manuscript that describes our work evaluating the misuse of nonparametric tests in the presence of heteroscedasticity within nutrition and obesity research.
-This work futher developed and expanded upon research that was presented at Obesity Week 2018 (DOI: 10.5281/zenodo.14800042).
+This work further developed and expanded upon research that was presented at Obesity Week 2018 (DOI: 10.5281/zenodo.14800042).

 Description of Folders:
 -----------------------